CS 3510: Advanced Algorithms/Data Structures

 The student is responsible for reading the material in the textbook.
 A reading schedule is provided with the class schedule on the course website.
 The student is expected to read the material before the class in which it is discussed.
 The book also includes material beyond what we will discuss in lecture, which you are encouraged to study on your own.
 Feel free to bring questions from the reading to lectures or to office hours.

 A series of problem sets will be assigned.
 The number of points awarded per problem set may vary depending on the number and difficulty of the problems.
-The homework will consist of written work and computer programming work.
+The homework will consist of written problems, computer programming, and efficiency analysis.
 The assignments are designed to promote the course objectives listed above.

-There will be two midterm exams and one final exam as scheduled during finals week.
-The midterm exams will be scheduled in the testing center to allow 120 minutes.
-The final will require the full 120 minutes scheduled for the exam time.
-The midterm exam topics will be from the recently covered materials.
+There will be three exams during the semester and one final exam as scheduled during finals week.
+The exams will be scheduled in the testing center to allow 110 minutes.
+The final will require the full 110 minutes scheduled for the exam time.
+The exam topics will be from the recently covered materials.
 The final exam topics will be comprehensive.

 |Minimum Percentage||Letter Grade||Minimum Percentage||Letter Grade||Minimum Percentage||Letter Grade||Minimum Percentage||Letter Grade|